cs573-24s/a2-DataVis-7Ways/README.md

 - Description of the Design achievements you attempted with this visualization.
   - Some ideas include consistent color choice, font choice, element size (e.g. the size of the circles).

-GitHub Details
----

-- Fork the GitHub Repository.
-You now have a copy associated with your username.
-- To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.

 # R + ggplot2 + R Markdown